castacks/tartanair_tools/README.md

 ### Access the data using Azure virtual machine

 Yet another way to access the data is to use Azure virtual machine.
 In this way, you don't have to download the data to your local machine.
-You can use [Azure SDKs](https://github.com/Azure/azure-sdk-for-python) to access the data.
+You can use [Azure SDKs](https://github.com/Azure/azure-sdk-for-python) to access the data on the cloud.
 [Here](TartanAir_Sample.ipynb) is a sample notebook for accessing and visualizing the data.

 ## Download the testing data for the [CVPR Visual SLAM challenge](https://sites.google.com/view/vislocslamcvpr2020/slam-challenge)
 You can click the download links below.
 In Linux system, you can also run the following command to download all the files: